limen/fileflake/README.md

 }
 ```

+## Tech detail

 ### File meta

-Every file has a file meta record.
+Every file has a meta record.

 The reference is similar to soft link in Linux file system.

+A file is "source file" when it doesn't have a reference.
+On the contrary, the files which have reference are "soft links".

-The reference count shows how many files are referring to this file (source file).
+File's reference count (default 1) shows how many file(s) (including itself) are referring to it.

-The uploaded files have same checksum would store only one copy and they are linked to source file with their references.
+The system would only store the first one of the files which have same checksum and the others' references point to the first file.

 When a soft link file is removed, its meta data would be deleted and the reference count of its source file would decrement by 1.

-when a source file is removed, its reference count would decrement by 1.
+When a source file is removed, its reference count would decrement by 1.

-When a file's reference count decrement to 0, its meta data would be deleted and its chunks(if source file) would be deleted from storage backend.
+When a source file's reference count decrement to 0, its meta data would be deleted and its chunks would be deleted from storage node.

+#### meta fields

 + file id
 + file name